by Thomas (Tom Baxter)

 Welcome to the updated website of Thunder Bay - Rainy River Conservatives.
 Since 2015 our local association has been quietly maintaining itself.
 Thunder Bay - Rainy River Conservative Association is an active organization promoting conservative ideals.
 Our goal is to get a Conservative Member of Parliament elected to the House of Commons.

 What is conservatism?
 It is cherished values, respect for our traditions and for standards that have an enduring scope.
 Conservatism places a lot of value on families, on respect for the rule of law, care for the broad needs of society, fiscal responsibility, and trade in a form that benefits the people, the workers, and the economy.
 Conservatism founded and built Canada.

 If you have had previous membership in the Conservative Party of Canada then you are invited to re-join or renew your membership.
 If you would like to give us a try, then follow the links on the website to join the Party, and to donate to our local association.
-As always, but especially in 2019, an election year, we need workers.
+Volunteer help is always appreciated, especially in an election year.
 No effort is too small to be appreciated.

 Thank you in advance for your interest and involvement.